zilbuc/anagram-matcher/README.md

 - MIN_LENGTH_WORD_(ONE|TWO|THREE) - min length of words in array used to start matching in respective recursion iteration.
 If omitted, length is calculated using formula (anagramLength / (MAX_NUMBER_OF_WORDS - selectedWordsCount)) for respective iteration.
+- USE_REVERSE_LOOP - 0 for `false` and 1 for `true`.
+Defaults to 1.
+If true, keys of sorted object
+  are looped in descending order.
 - ANAGRAM - string used to match anagrams.
 - HASHES - string of MD5 hashes of anagrams to be matched separated by commas.